 \end{lemma}

 Before stating the proof of Lemma \ref{lem:apriori.linsg}, we need a simple estimate on the deterministic drift of the controlled dynamics.
-The following lemma enables us to ban $\psi_t^a(x)$ from any arbitrarily large neighborhood of~$0$, uniformly in $a \in A$, by taking $x$ out of a larger neighborhood and choosing $t$ small enough.\ The proof is a straightforward modification of \cite[Lemma 5.4 c)]{nendel2024separable} to our setup.
+The following lemma enables us to keep $\psi_t^a(x)$ outside any arbitrarily large neighborhood of~$0$, uniformly in $a \in A$, by taking $x$ out of a larger neighborhood and choosing $t$ small enough.\ The proof is a straightforward modification of \cite[Lemma 5.4 c)]{nendel2024separable} to our setup.

 \begin{lemma} Suppose that Assumption \ref{ass:general}\;(i),\;(ii) hold.
 Then, for every $R' > R \ge 0$, there exists $t_0 > 0$ such that, for every $x \in \X$ with $\|x\| \ge R'$ and every $t \in [0, t_0]$,